Editors and Publishers

-Janet Omalolu Fiki is an LA based actor and writer.
-She just graduated with her MFA from UCSD this past spring.
+Omalolu Fiki is an LA based actor and writer.
+She just graduated with her MFA from UCSD in 2019.
+Her most recent work can be seen as part of Milwaukee Rep’s Stay At Home Series “__Told Me.”
 Regional credits include: An Octoroon (Chautauqua), Into the Breeches (Chautauqua).
-UCSD credits include: UC San Diego credits: Everybody Black, Mothers (Wagner New Play Festival), A Raisin in the Sun, What of the Night?, Eurydice, (w)holeness (Wagner New Play Festival), Angels in America, Part Two: Perestroika, Taming of the Shrew(d), and Mother Courage and her Children.
+UCSD credits include: UC San Diego credits: Everybody Black, (w)holeness (Wagner New Play Festival), Mothers (Wagner New Play Festival), Duchess!
+Duchess!
+Duchess!
+(Wagner New Play Festival), A Raisin in the Sun, What of the Night?, Eurydice, Angels in America, Part Two: Perestroika, Taming of the Shrew(d), and Mother Courage and her Children.

 Sean McIntyre (Actor)

-Sean McIntyre is a New York based actor and educator returning for his 4th summer here at Sewanee.
+Sean McIntyre is a New York based actor and educator.
 His recent work includes Broadway, Film, Television, Voiceover, Motion Capture and VR.
 He is a co-founder and instructor at Performing Prose and has an MFA from UCSD and a BA from James Madison University.
 He is also a proud lifetime member of The Ensemble Studio Theatre.

 Emily Shain (Actor)